Qiancheng-Wang/meowbourne/README.md

 - `Higher and better performance`: As the models used in transfer learning are carefully designed, they perform better on other similar tasks as well.

+quick for training: 2389 cat & kitten pictures, 10 Epochs, only 8 mins.

 ### Tech Stack

 - Stage 1: